 Parents must arrange for their children to travel in safety between their home and the transport picking-up and setting-down points.
 Parents are also responsible for their children while they are waiting for transport and when they leave the transport at the end of the day.

-For more information about home to school transport in Southend, please see the page on the Local Offer.
+More information about home to school transport for children and young people with SEND in Southend can be found on the Local Offer.

 Words can never express how grateful we will always be for your help.
 It goes without saying that we could not have done it without you”